-PROGRESSION POLICY
+PROGRESSION POLICY RN Program

-- 1. For continuation in the program, the student must earn a "C" or better in all nursing courses.\ - 2.
+- 1. A course grade of C+ or better is required in nursing courses to progress to the next level of the program. - 2.
 All pre and co requisite courses must be taken prior to or in sequence as outlined in the nursing program of study (curriculum). - 3.
-The student who has withdrawn from the program or who has failed a nursing course will be readmitted to the nursing program only on a space available basis at the time of readmission.
+The student who has withdrawn from the program or who has failed a nursing course will be readmitted to the nursing program only on a space available basis as the time of readmission.
 Course requirements will be stipulated by the current curriculum at the time of readmission. - 4.
 Advanced placement candidates must complete all courses in the curriculum sequences which are required prior to their point of entry prior to admission. - 5.
 The safety of patients is a primary focus of competent nursing care.
 Students are expected to maintain patient safety during all clinical experiences.
 Violation of safety may result in disciplinary action up to and including program dismissal. - 6.
-Students are expected to uphold the professional standards outlined in the American Nurses Association Code of Ethics and the Classroom and Clinical Behavioral Expectations for the Student of Professional Nursing document.
+Students are expected to uphold the professional standards outlined in the American Nurses Association Code of Ethics (see ANA Code-of-Ethics.pdf) and the Classroom and Clinical Behavioral Expectations (see Classroom and Clinical Behavioral Expectations.docx) for the Student of Professional Nursing document.

 Failure to comply with these expectations may result in disciplinary action up to and including program dismissal.

-\any course with the prefix NURS.
+^{}any course with the prefix NURS.